openstack-infra/system-config/doc/gerrit.rst

 #.
 Full code review of stable branches should be available to the
    -core group of the project as well as the openstack-stable-maint group.
+#.
+Drivers (PTL and delegates) of client library projects should be
+   able to add tags (which are automatically used to trigger releases).

 To manage API project permissions collectively across projects, API projects are reparented to the "API-Projects" meta-project instead of